bowdens/COMP2511-project/UserStories.md

 #### Estimate: 3

 #### Acceptance Criteria:
-1. The player should pick up a sword if they move over the sword's grid space.
+1. The player should pick up an arrow if they move over the sword's grid space.
-2. If a player shoots an arrow, it should fly in a straight line in the direction the player is facing and destroy any enemies it hits.
+2. When the player shoots an arrow ~~by pressing ENTER on the keyboard~~ it should fly in a straight line in the direction the player is facing and destroy any enemies it hits.
+3. After firing an arrow the player will no longer be holding an item.
-3. Arrows are destroyed upon hitting any object.
+4. Arrows are destroyed upon hitting any object.

 ### User Story 1.17: As a player, I want to be able to consume an invincibility potion so that I can use it to defeat enemies and help me finish the level.